a-x-liu/a-x-liu.github.io/README.md

 # timetabling.github.io
 Features that are currently being worked on (ordered by urgency):
-DONE - improve the new event modal:
+- improve the new event modal:
-   - add a better color selector -> switch from type to colour selecter
+   - add a better color selector -> switch from type to colour selecter (DONE)
-   - add must have astriesks for fields that must be filled DONE - Overall better style of the page -> reduce white space Basic page design and functionality will finish by this point
+   - add must have astriesks for fields that must be filled (DONE)
+- Overall better style of the page -> reduce white space (DONE) Basic page design and functionality will finish by this point
 - better style for the popovers
 -------------------------------------------